Greater S.F. Bay Area bars, clubs, restaurants, auditoriums and cafes

 Rancho Nicasio is 11 miles off Highway 101’s Lucas Valley Road exit.
 This former roadhouse is a great place to enjoy dinner and a band. ’70s bands including the Amazing Rhythm Aces, Asleep at the Wheel and New Riders of the Purple Sage have played there, as have more recent bands like Big Sandy and the Hacienda Brothers.
 Locals like Red Meat and The Jenny Kerr Band have played there as well.
 In summers they have BBQ’s on the lawn with outdoor concerts set in the midst of Marin’s rolling hills where hawks soar.

 Head west on Taraval.
 If you reach the Farallon Islands you’ve gone too far, but not by much.
 The Riptide might be “out there,” but it’s worth the trip.
 The club’s heads-up booking policies bring great music to this out-of-the-way bar’s non-stage.
-Joe Goldmark and the Seducers play every second Sunday, while others, like Matt Lax and the Nearly Beloved or Big Smith from Missouri check in from time to time.
-The club itself is warm, friendly, and only a block from Ocean Beach.
+Joe Goldmark and the Seducers play every second Sunday, while others, like the Shut-Ins or Big Smith from Missouri check in from time to time.
+The club itself is warm, friendly, and a block and a half from Ocean Beach.